Danielos12/Attendance-list-v1.0/README.md

 Entire principle working based on three types of language.
 We are talking about CSS, HTML and JS.
 In `index.html` I placed the static elements, that we see in the moment of visiting our application such as: navbar, icons, attendance list ect.
 In `main.css` and in `popup` folder I placed CSS files to style our elements.
 The most important thing that I want to discuss is part about Javascript, because the most significant functionality of this application is based on this language.
 So let's get started!

 ## init.js
-In this file I placed handlers and event listeners to control every event from user input.
+In this file, I placed handlers and event listeners to control every event from user input like click or sending the form.
 As you can see, there are also key words like `import` and `export`.
 Thanks for these features, which comes from ES6, we can in a simple way split our code to modules making that our code is more readable and clear.

 ```javascript
 import * as NavButtons from './modules/Navbar_Buttons/navButtons.js';